If you’re seeing this message, please try to turn off your Loom browser extension and then reload the page.

 For some reason, the new version of Loom extension is breaking CSS styles on some websites.
 We are sorry for bad experience, however Loom developers should release a new version of their extension soon that should fix this issue.

 What is Design Sprint?

-A Design Sprint is a five-day process, during which you and your team work together to overcome a specific challenge.
+A Design Sprint is a process, during which you and your team work together to overcome a specific challenge.

 A reason to run a Design Sprint can be the launch of a new product or service.
 It can be a problem in an existing project.
 It can practically be used for (almost) everything.